 Croatia’s coastline is beautiful from above the water, but it’s just as incredible below, and there are ample places to do a little underwater exploring.
 Some of the clearest water is just off Cape Kamenjak, just south of Pula.
 For the super adventurous, the underwater caves and corridors offer unforgettable places to go sightseeing.
 The water off Mljet Island is home to lots of amazing sea life, and the Odysseus Cave is not only great for getting an up close look below the surface, but leaping off and plunging into the water too.

 Game of Thrones

 In Dubrovnik, you might find yourself thinking, “I swear I’ve seen this before.”
 If you’re a fan of Game of Thrones (and let’s be honest, who isn’t?) that’s because you have.
 The city has been used extensively for scenes in and around King’s Landing.
 You’ll see famous spots used for everything from the Battle of Blackwater Bay to Lady Olenna’s gardens to the House of the Undying.
 Tours are available to make sure you get your GOT fix before winter comes.

-Croatia has fast become one of the can’t-miss wine destinations in the world.
-Both the coastal and interior boast a “wine country," with wineries and bars that serve the best local offerings.
+Croatia has fast become one of the can’t-miss wine destinations of the world.
+Both the coastal and interior regions boast a “wine country," with wineries and bars that serve the best local offerings.
 Istria offers a vice and palette very close to neighboring Italy, while Central and South Dalmatia, specifically Kastela, is the birthplace of the zinfandel grape.

-Coffee lovers, rejoice.
+Coffee lovers, rejoice!
 Zagreb is a java paradise, with endless charming and chic spots to get you going.
 Diva’s café bar is located in an old fashion boutique, and the sidewalk patios at Express Bar are a perfect place to sip on craft offerings of coffee and teas.
 And the Victory Art Café may momentarily make you think you’ve somehow teleported into Paris.